Welcome to 2013-2014 academic year.

 Brenda Wallace Reading Room is situated on the third floor.
 Come to the reading room to read, study, or relax with a book or periodical.

-Graduate students may register at the Access Services Desk for their own private rooms located on the third floor.
+Graduate students may register at Access Services for their own private rooms located on the third floor.

 These are assigned on a first-come, first-served basis for the year but because of large waiting lists, rooms unused for a week will be re-assigned.
-Two have been set aside for daily use.
+Eight have been set aside for daily use.
 The rooms are checked regularly to see that library material in them is signed out; if it is not, room privileges may be revoked.
-For further details, contact Ms. Lise Séguin, ext.
-3336.
+For further details, contact Access Services, ext.
+4800.

 Located just outside the main entrance to the library, the Rotunda is available 24/7 for those who like to talk, eat lunch, access the Internet--and even study.